If you’re a sole trader, you run your own business as an individual and are self-employed.

 You must register for VAT if your turnover is over £85,000.
 You can register voluntarily if it suits your business, for example if you sell to other VAT-registered businesses and want to reclaim the VAT.

 Register with HMRC for the Construction Industry Scheme (CIS) if you’re working in the construction industry as a subcontractor or contractor.

 Naming your business

 You can trade under your own name, or you can choose another name for your business.
-You don’t need to register your name.
+You do not need to register your name.

 You must include your name and business name (if you have one) on official paperwork, for example invoices and letters.